How US and UK Universities Get Funded by Indian Banks

 TO LISTEN TO AN AUDIO VERSION CLICK ON BUTTON BELOW:

-Most students from India studying abroad are not from wealthy families.
-Typically, they borrow $100,000 to $200,000 from Indian banks to pay for the fees and expenses in the US, depending on whether they are pursuing one-or-two year-Master’s degrees.
-Education loans of Indians studying in the UK range from $35,000 to $70,000.
+Most Indians who study abroad are not from wealthy families.
+They borrow $65,000 to $200,000 from Indian banks to pay for the fees and other expenses in the US, depending on whether they are pursuing one-or-two year-Master’s degree.
+Indians studying in the UK borrow loans ranging from $40,000 to $90,000.

-For reasons not made public, the Reserve Bank of India does not disclose the total foreign education loans made by Indian banks.
-Nor does the central bank disclose the default rates on the foreign education loans.
-In 2024, two percent of loans outstanding, borrowed by students at both foreign and Indian institutions, were in default, among the highest default rates on consumer loans made by banks, according to the Reserve Bank.
+The Reserve Bank of India also does not disclose the default rates on foreign education loans made by Indian banks.
+In 2024, two percent of loans outstanding, borrowed by students at both foreign and Indian institutions, were in default, among the highest default rates on consumer loans made by banks, according to the central bank.

 For weekly Global Indian Times stories kindly subscribe.
 Easiest way is to email us stating Subscribe at: gitimescontact@gmail.com